 Leftover Turkey Casserole

 Leftover Turkey Casserole has brown rice and mushrooms, and uses sour cream, cheese, and thyme to make a creamy sauce with no canned soup!
-If you don’t want this many carbs, make my very-popular Low-Carb Turkey Casserole that uses cauliflower rice but has similar flavors!
+For fewer carbs, make my popular Low-Carb Turkey Casserole that uses cauliflower rice!